Sp00p64/Py-RDP-Patcher/README.md

 Py-RDP-Patcher is a tool  made in python to patch the termsrv file to allow simultaneous RDP sessions

 ## **Setup Guide:**
-This script only requires the "art" library which is installed by executing :
+This script only requires the art library which is installed by executing :
 ```
 pip install art
 ```